sidharthsourav/learningGit/README.md

 This is a test trial for learning git.
 ## using ssh
-now this will be pused using ssh
+now this will be pused using sshgit